AmitDavid96/sort_project/README.md

 # sort_project
-enable the user enter 2 txt files with names in english and get a combuned file which sort the names
+enable the user to enter 2 .txt files with names in English and get a combined file which sorts the names.

+guidelines:
+1. the maximum length of a name is 50 characters.to change it the user can change the number in the 8'th line in the code "#define NAME $$" where $$ is the required length of the wanted name.
+2. The names will not be including spaces.
+3. The names are sorted alphabetically by their ASCII values.
+4. The code is sensitive to capital letters.